Photo courtesy of Illinois Tollway

 In 2012, the Illinois Tollway worked to contribute to the regional economy:

 — The Illinois Tollway Board approved more than $628 million in construction and engineering contracts in 2012, awarding 79 contracts to 66 unique construction and engineering firms.
 In addition, the Tollway’s capital program created or sustained an estimated 3,180 jobs in 2012.
+For aspiring applicants of said jobs, they must first make sure to graduate in institutions like the engineering schools in missouri.

 — In cooperation with the Illinois Department of Transportation (IDOT), the Illinois Tollway began work on the I-294/I-57 Interchange Project in May.
 As part of Move Illinois, the $719 million project will connect I-294 and I-57, one of only two points in the nation where interstates cross but do not connect, and improve access and economic development in the Chicago Southland.